 Tip of the Iceberg: Liability Associated with IVF Cryptopreservation

 Cryopreservation—storing frozen specimens for future use—is an essential tool in the field of assisted reproductive technology, of which in vitro fertilization (IVF) is the best known.
 The rapid technological improvement of cryopreservation has accompanied a booming societal interest in family planning.
-As individuals increasingly choose to cryopreserve oocytes, sperm, or fertilized embryos, the legal
+As individuals increasingly choose to cryopreserve oocytes, sperm, or fertilized embryos, the legal consequences of an IVF facility’s failure in the cryopreservation process flags a largely unresolved legal question: Is such a failure an act of medical negligence, negligence, contract, or all (or none) of the above?

 Under Delaware law, as in most states, the answer is unclear.
 The upshot for Delaware plaintiffs’ attorneys presents a gamble of sorts: whether to plead the case as a medical negligence case (with the added expert costs) or not.

-A Brief History of IVF, Cryopreservation, and Regulation
+- A Brief History of IVF, Cryopreservation, and Regulation

-Cryopreservation is the process of cooling cells and tissue to subzero temperatures to cease all biologic activity and preserve them for future use.iii The first birth from a frozen embryo occurred in 1984.
+Cryopreservation is the process of cooling cells and tissue to subzero temperatures to cease all biologic activity and preserve them for future use.
+[FN3] The first birth from a frozen embryo occurred in 1984.
 At the time, cryopreservation involved a “slow-freeze” technique.
 A programmable freezer slowly decreased the temperature of the container to dehydrate the specimen.

 Cryopreservation may be included in the costs of IVF therapy or be offered as a standalone service with a recurring storage fee.